-29. The evaluation will assess the project for relevance, effectiveness, efficiency, impact and sustainability, appropriateness, coherence, coverage and connectedness.
+5. The evaluation will assess the project for relevance, effectiveness, efficiency, impact and sustainability, appropriateness, coherence, coverage and connectedness.
+In all applicable areas, the assessment will consider gender elements through collection of sex disaggregated data, as far as possible.
 The table below provides key evaluation questions relevant to these focus areas, and the relevant data sources: